merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 ### Estimation for a set of enzymes

 Suppose you have a list of enzymes.
 This could be an entirely theoretical list, or they could come from some annotation data that you got outside of anvi'o - regardless of where you came up with this set, you can figure out what metabolic pathways these enzymes contribute to.
-All you have to do is format that list as an %{enzymes-txt}s file, and give that input file to this program, like so:
+All you have to do is format that list as an %(enzymes-txt)s file, and give that input file to this program, like so:

 {{ codestart }}
-anvi-estimate-metabolism --enzymes-txt %{enzymes-txt}s
+anvi-estimate-metabolism --enzymes-txt %(enzymes-txt)s
 {{ codestop }}

 The program will pretend all of these enzymes are coming from one theoretical 'genome' (though the reality depends on how you defined or obtained the set), so the completion estimates for each metabolic pathway will consider all enzymes in the file.
 If you want to instead break up your set of enzymes across multiple 'genomes', then you will have to make multiple different input files and run this program on each one.